This is the most common question that I heard.

 This way your body gets used to holding the weight, how it feels and you build confidence.
 When it comes time to lift the weight.

 It will be heavy but your body won’t freak out as much and you might even get some signals to the brain convincing you that you can lift this weight.

 Deadlifts are a incredible exercise - and when finished successfully, should no longer result in any injuries.

-The reason that most of the people get injured on a deadlift is due to the fact they allow their ego take over, and add extra weight than they could control, and use false form to get the load up.
+The reason that most people get injured on a deadlift is due to the fact they allow their ego to take over, and add extra weight than they could control, and use the false form to get the load up.

 Leave your ego out of the gym.
 Attention on getting the weight up with desirable form, and also you must not get injured.